sivadnomis/Image-Mosaics/README.txt

   * To use a different image library, simply rename/replace the 'library' folder with a different folder.

   * Output size is currently fixed at a maximum of 3000px,3000px

+  * Images will be cropped to multiple of 16 dimensions to ensure evenly sized tiles